a-safe-digital/next-image-export-optimizer/example/README.md

-This is a [Next.js](https://nextjs.org/) project to test the next-image-export-optimizer module.
+This is a [Next.js](https://nextjs.org/) project to test the @a-safe-digital/next-image-export-optimizer module.